Announces "Carnaval" 2016 Gala to Benefit Programs That Celebrate Latino Culture Through Dance

 Richard E. Feldman, President of the SHS Foundation, will receive the Civic Inspiration Award.
 Rosie Herrera, Miami-based artistic director of Rosie Herrera Dance Theater and an alumna of Ballet Hispánico's Instituto Coreográfico choreography lab, will present him with the award.
 Ballet Hispánico Company and School Alumna & Principal Dancer of Alvin Ailey American Dance Theater Linda Celeste Sims will receive the Nuestra Inspiración Award, presented by Ballet Hispánico Honorary Chairman Jody Gottfried Arnhold.

-"Through Richard's personal commitment to the arts and his visionary work leading the SHS Foundation, he has made a lasting impression on the world of dance and facilitated the growth of dancers and choreographers here at Ballet Hispánico," said Kate Lear, Chair of Ballet Hispánico's Board of Directors.
+"Through Richard's commitment to the arts and his visionary work leading the SHS Foundation, he has made a lasting impression on the world of dance and facilitated the growth of dancers and choreographers here at Ballet Hispánico," said Kate Lear, Chair of Ballet Hispánico's Board of Directors.
 "Linda's significant accomplishments as an exquisite dancer and inspiration to young people exemplify the values we work to instill in youth across the nation.
 We are enormously proud to count on Richard and Linda as part of the Ballet Hispánico family, and are thrilled to honor them."

 The event is headed by Gala Chairs Jody and John Arnhold, Kate Lear and Jon LaPook, and David Pérez and Milena Alberti.